FantomX1/lightweightUntypableCombobox/README.md

 [ids], and [values] = variableName[ids], variableName[values] respectivelly.
 As selected ids are also sent via a hidden textbox along the values.
 If it would be undesired the hidden element could be disabled by Jquery or added parametrizable option not to use it.

+## Features:
+The library is self-reliant, in terms that it manages it's own assets and third party assets via the packagesAssetsSupport library.
+And loads the script only once, even when being called multiple times or in a loop.
+So nothing more is needed to setup anywhere, except of calling the assets install command, and it should work everywhere straight ahead.